 One aim of the awards is to provide interim funding to scholars who have not yet obtained a full-time academic post.

-Further details and an application form are available to download here:
+Further details and an application form are available to download here, for reference only:

 Deadlines and Timescales

 Round A For conferences taking place between: 1st August 2014 and 31st January 2015.
 Application deadline: 31st January 2014.
 Decisions expected by: mid-March 2014.